 Togetherhood, the Y’s signature program for social responsibility, debuted in 2014.
 The member-led community service program encourages Y members to find volunteer projects to improve their neighborhoods.

-In 2015, Kevin Washington takes over as the 14th President and CEO of YMCA of the USA, becoming the first African American to hold the position.
+In 2015, Kevin Washington became the 14th President and CEO of YMCA of the USA.
+Kevin was the first African American to hold the position.